Gray to lead Hibs in League Cup final

 |Coverage: Listen on BBC Radio Scotland & BBC Radio Nan Gaidheal, live text commentary on the BBC Sport website & app

-David Gray will be in charge of Hibernian against Celtic in Sunday's League Cup final as the Easter Road club continue to pursue Shaun Maloney.
+David Gray will lead Hibernian in Sunday's League Cup final against Celtic as talks continue with Shaun Maloney over their managerial vacancy.

 First-team coach and former captain Gray, 33, has been in interim charge since Jack Ross was sacked last week.

-Belgium assistant and former Scotland player Maloney is Hibs' preferred candidate and the 38-year-old is in discussions with the club.
+Belgium assistant and former Scotland player Maloney, 38, is Hibs' preferred candidate.

-No announcement is expected to take place until Thursday at the earliest.

-- Listen: 'I don't think Hibs can replace Nisbet up top for the final'

-However, the club's American owner Ron Gordon has returned to Scotland.
+No announcement is expected until Thursday at the earliest, however owner Ron Gordon has returned to Scotland.

+Hibs would be getting a "football guy" and "attacking manager" if they appoint Maloney, says former boss John Hughes.

+It has been reported that Maloney would bring former Hibs defender Gary Caldwell as his assistant.

+"If it is Maloney, he's a quiet kind of guy," Hughes said on Sportsound.
+"But you need that personality and if it's not you doing that, you need a number two that can laugh at himself, get a bit of fun, and knows the game and is a good coach.

+"If that is Shaun Maloney it will be important who his number two is."

-Hibs have drawn with St Mirren and beaten Dundee on Gray's watch.
+Hibs have drawn with St Mirren and beaten Dundee on Gray's watch, with the 33-year-old stepping up after making 177 appearances in a seven-year spell which included scoring the late winner in the 2016 Scottish Cup triumph over Rangers.

-Gray captained the club to their 2016 Scottish Cup final win over Rangers, scoring the late winner in the 3-2 victory, and made 177 appearances over a seven-year spell.

-Hibernian last won the League Cup in 2007 and were beaten by St Johnstone in last season's Scottish Cup final.
+The Edinburgh side last won the League Cup in 2007 and were beaten by St Johnstone in last season's Scottish Cup final.